naedmi/Hexxagon/README.md

 Hexxagon is a strategy board game played in a 2 player mode.
 The goal is to capture as many fields as possible on a hexagonal grid.
 The player with the most stones on the board wins.

 You can place your stones by inputting a two-indexed location.
-[If you move 1 space, you clone the stone.
-If you jump 2 spaces, you just move it.]
+All adjacent Fields with opposite stones become your own.

 # Contributors